MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Select **Next : Review + Create >**.
 1. Under **Review + create**, review all the inputs given so far and select **Create**.
 Your deployment will now be created on Azure, you can access the resource and view its details.

-## Create a Key vault and add Credentials as a secret in the Key vault
+## Create a key vault and add credentials as a secret in the Key vault

 Store the domain account you create in Active Directory in a Key vault account for security.
 Azure Key Vault is a cloud service that provides a secure store for keys, secrets, and certificates.
 For more information, see [Azure Key Vault](/azure/key-vault/general/overview).